elemental/elemental-web/source/doc-dev/core/imports/mpi.rst

    Return the current wall-time in seconds.

-.. cpp:function:: void mpi::OpCreate( mpi::UserFunction* func, bool commutes, Op& op )
+.. cpp:function:: void mpi::Create( mpi::UserFunction* func, bool commutes, Op& op )

    Create a custom operation for use in reduction routines, e.g., ``mpi::Reduce``, ``mpi::AllReduce``, and ``mpi::ReduceScatter``, where